Home / Blog / What Are the Laws About Releasing Mugshots?

 Are There Federal Laws About Releasing Mugshots?

 There are no nationwide laws regarding releasing mugshots online.
-And if the arrest did in fact occur, there are typically no grounds for slander or defamation on the federal level.
+Furthermore, if the arrest did, in fact, occur, there are typically no grounds for slander or defamation on the federal level.
+This is because your booking photo and arrest records are often considered part of public interest.

-Mugshot photos and arrest information are public record, no matter whether the charges are true or not.
-Once someone has been booked and had their mugshot taken, the arrest information becomes public domain.
+Mugshot photos and arrest information are public record, no matter whether the information is accurate or not.
+Once someone has been booked and had their mugshot taken, the arrest information becomes part of the public domain.

-Since mugshots are public domain, police departments and government entities are allowed to post this info on the internet.
+Since mugshots are in the public domain, police departments, law enforcement agencies and government entities are allowed to post this info on the internet.
+That means that anyone can access your booking photo and arrest records with a simple internet search.

 How Long Before Mugshots Are Posted Online?

-Mugshots are generally taken when an arrested person is booked at the police station.
+Mugshots are generally taken when an arrested person is booked at the police station by law enforcement officers.
 Within 24 hours, mugshots are posted to the county website and can then be aggregated by external mugshots websites.
 Depending on the state or county, it can take a week or longer for the mugshot to show up in search engines.

 Once this happens, other mugshot websites will instantly republish these arrest photos and other public information.
-While not all states and counties will post a mugshot that quickly, it goes without saying that mugshots get around the internet quickly once they become public.
+While not all states and counties will post a mugshot that quickly, it goes without saying that mugshots circulate around the internet quickly once they become part of the public record.

 Mugshot Laws by State